What Matters to You?

 • Repeat back what you have heard, to check that you understood what the other person meant to say.
 This is called “closed loop communication.”

-• After you ask, “What matters to you?” give the other person time to talk without interrupting.
-Try silently counting to ten after they finish speaking before saying something, as they might just be pausing between thoughts.
+• After you ask “What matters to you?” give the other person time to talk without interrupting.
+Try silently counting to 10 after they finish speaking before saying something, as they might just be pausing between thoughts.